 Beyond London, the most active cities are Manchester, Birmingham, Leeds, Bristol, Liverpool, Cardiff, Newcastle and Nottingham.
 National firms have offices in several cities (and perhaps also Scotland), whereas a ‘regional’ firm might limit itself to say, the north or the southwest - perhaps with an additional office in London.
 A regional firm could have just one office or several.
 Clients are mostly UK public and private companies, local and public authorities, and possibly also international businesses with UK interests.
 As a rule of thumb, smaller firms are also likely to prioritise private client work.

 Expect to spend your training contract in a single region, potentially visiting different offices.
-Salaries vary by location, with Birmingham, Manchester and Bristol faring relatively well (low £20,000s to low £30,000s) compared to, say, Wales or Kent (from £16,650 to mid £20,000s).
+Salaries vary by location, with Birmingham, Manchester and Bristol faring relatively well (mid £20,000s to mid £30,000s) compared to, say, Wales or Kent (from under £20,000 to mid £20,000s).
 Regional trainees typically work more manageable hours than their City counterparts; however, there is a strong emphasis on gaining practical experience and client exposure.
 Available seat options will depend on the firm’s business model, so do your research.

-If a national firm is where you want to pursue your legal career, use LCN's Training contract search function to identify which firms to apply to.
+Use LCN's training contract search to identify which firms to apply to.